Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 This is the store once run by George Blake.
 It stands across Rt.
 33 from the site of the station.
 (2001 photo by Larry Z. Daily)

-This is the Amerigas siding at milepost 158.
+This is the gas plant siding at milepost 158.
 When I took this photo in 1998, it didn’t look as though it had been used in quite a while, but I later saw tank cars being unloaded there.
+At the time, the plant was operated by Amerigas, but the facility had been built in 1953 for Pyrofax.
 I’m not sure when the facility shut down, but one of the tanks was removed in 2008 and the other shortly thereafter.
 (Photo by Larry Z. Daily)

 Map